micropython/micropython/docs/develop/cmodules.rst

 certain hardware resources or Python speed limitations.

-If your limitations can't be resolved with suggestions in :ref:`speed_python`, writing some or all of your module in C is a viable option.
+If your limitations can't be resolved with suggestions in :ref:`speed_python`, writing some or all of your module in C (and/or C++ if implemented for your port) is a viable option.

 If your module is designed to access or work with commonly available hardware or libraries please consider implementing it inside the MicroPython